 We have all the vital details on how to keep doing the daily swim workouts you love, all while maintaining strong, healthy hair.
-In this article, we dive into the effects that chlorine can have on your hair, how you can protect yourself from those effects, and how to mitigate any damage already done.
+Below, we break down how chlorine affects your hair, how swimmers prevent damage, and the best ways to repair hair that’s already been exposed—so you can keep swimming without sacrificing hair health.

 What Are the Effects of Chlorine on Hair?

 As the summer heat rolls in, many of us find ourselves drawn to the refreshing embrace of our local swimming pools.
-However, chlorine, a chemical essential for keeping pools clean and safe, can wreak havoc on our hair.
+However, chlorine, a chemical essential for keeping pools clean and safe, but it isn’t exactly hair-friendly.
+When your hair is repeatedly exposed to chlorinated water, it can cause several issues:

-How Can You Protect Your Hair From Chlorinated Water?
+How to Protect Your Hair From Chlorine When Swimming Daily

 There are some tried and true methods you can use to safeguard your hair from chlorine’s damaging effects: